darwino/darwino-documentation/UI Libraries/SRV - REST Services.md

 See: `extras/ServicesRest.jsx`

 ## Developing a REST service
-Darwino comes with a whole set of prefdefined REST sericev, see: [https://playground.darwino.com/playground.nsf/OpenApiExplorer.xsp](https://playground.darwino.com/playground.nsf/OpenApiExplorer.xsp)
+Darwino comes with a whole set of predefined REST services, see: [https://playground.darwino.com/playground.nsf/OpenApiExplorer.xsp](https://playground.darwino.com/playground.nsf/OpenApiExplorer.xsp)

-Such a REST service has to be done in Java on the server side.
+But an application can also provide custom rest services.
+Such REST services have to be done in Java on the server side.
 There are a few classes to define:

 ### The REST service class
 This is the class that implements the actual service.
-The service() function gets a context and should return a value, or an error, on execution.
+The `service()` function gets a context and returns a value, or an error, when executed.
-One instance of this class will be created per service execution.
-The instance will be discarded after the service is executed.
+One instance of this class will be created per service execution, so it can store transient data as object members.
+This instance will be discarded after the service is executed.

 see: `contacts-react-shared/../AppInformationRest.java`